civol/HDLRuby/README.md

 For HDLRuby version 3.7.3:

-* Added the possibility to use software sequencers inside HDLRuby's program construct, and use within them program ports like they were input or output signals.
+* Enabled use of software sequencers within HDLRuby's `program` construct, including use of program ports as if they were input or output signals.

 For HDLRuby version 3.7.2:

-* Added the `text` command for the sequencers in software.
+* Added the `text` command for software sequencers.

-* Added the `value_text` method to sequencers in software's signal for generatign Ruby/C code for accessing a value with correct typing.
+* Added the `value_text` method to software sequencers signal, generating Ruby/C code with correct typing.

 * Added the `alive?` and `reset!` commands for HDLRuby sequencers.